-- to provide sufficient information for creditors to understand the debtor's financial and trading history including - the debtor's background and financial history. - why the debtor has become insolvent. - any other attempts that have been made to solve the debtor's financial difficulties. - to provide a comparison of estimated outcomes of the IVA and the likely outcome if the IVA is not approved, and. - where relevant, to provide sufficient information to support any profit or cash projections, subject to any commercial sensitivity.
+- To provide sufficient information for creditors to understand the debtor's financial and trading history - The debtor's background and financial history - · Why the debtor has become insolvent - Any other attempts that have been made to solve the debtor's financial difficulties - To provide a comparison of estimated outcomes of the IVA and the likely outcome if the IVA is not approved - Where relevant, to provide sufficient information to support any profit or cash projections, subject to any commercial sensitivity

-We will ask the debtor whether he/she understands the terms of the proposal and what their responsibilities are in relation to the proposal.
+We will ask the debtor whether they understands the terms of the proposal and what their responsibilities are in relation to the proposal.
 We check that the debtor is happy for the proposal to be put to their creditors.